bootdotdev/blog/content/computer-science/computer-science-books.md

 Useful review:

-> “I finally learned the right way to build databases for use with SQL.
-In the last eight years, it has repeatedly come off the shelf to solve my problems.”
+> "I finally learned the right way to build databases for use with SQL.
+In the last eight years, it has repeatedly come off the shelf to solve my problems."
 >
 > – [David](https://www.goodreads.com/review/show/46649343?book_show_action=true&from_review_page=1), a Goodreads reviewer, reviewing an earlier edition.